go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 You can also have a look at some [useful links](#useful-links) for getting started with plugin development on IntelliJ IDEA platform.

-##### IMPORTANT: MacOS X users note

-You might get the following error ```Unsupported major.minor version 52``` in the logs or the plugin might not work at all.

-Check the version of Java your IDE is running on.
-Since in 99.9% of the cases it will be Java 6, this means that you compiled the plugin with a different version of Java, for example Java 8.

-To fix the error, please use Java JDK 6 to compile the plugin and everything should work.

-To get the log files, you can go to ```Help | Show Log in File Manager``` and then the log will be displayed to you.

 ### Code Style